-Many Visitor Visa Application are getting refused for different reasons.
-The only remedy available to challenge the decision is through Appeal or Judicial Review.
+Visitor Visa applications get refused for different reasons.
+The only remedy available to challenge the decision is through Appeal (only if there is human rights grounds) or Judicial Review.
 Standard Visitor Visa allows you to enter into the UK for business visits, medical treatment, a holiday, or to visit family and for few other purpose.
-It is really devastating when visitor visas applications are rejected, leading to cancelled family reunions and business meetings.
+It is really devastating when visitor visas applications are refused, leading to cancellation of family reunions and business meetings.

-If you have had your UK Standard Visitor Visa application refused, you may be able to appeal on human rights grounds or by judicial review.
-If you are successful in one of these methods, UK Visas and Immigration (UKVI) may reconsider the decision and grant you a UK Standard Visitor Visa.
+If you have had your UK Standard Visitor Visa application refused, you may be able to appeal on human rights grounds or make an application for permission to judicial review.
+If you are successful in one of these methods, it will lead to grant you a UK Standard Visitor Visa.

-Our expert lawyers have an in-depth understanding of the appeals and judicial review process.
-We will guide you through the correct application procedure, including the Pre-action Protocol for Judicial Review, and quickly advise you if your case provides an opportunity to appeal on human rights grounds.
+Our expert lawyers have an in-depth understanding of the appeals and judicial review process arising out of visit visa refusals.
+We will guide you on the best course of action, including the Pre-action Protocol for Judicial Review, and quickly advise you if your case provides an opportunity to appeal on human rights grounds.

 At A Y & J Solicitors, we will take the time to carefully examine why your visit visa application was refused and advise you on the best course of action to take.
 We can advise you to re-apply or appeal or pursue a Judicial Review analysing your case and unique circumstances.
 You can be confident that as an SRA regulated firm, we will act with the utmost integrity and direct you to the cost-effective path explaining the chance of success.

 Appeals and judicial review can be a complex process.
-Fortunately, our years of experience mean our clients can trust that their application will be correctly submitted, and the process explained to them in a clear, concise manner.
+Fortunately, our years of experience mean our clients can trust that their challenge to the refusal will be correctly submitted, and the process explained to them in a clear, concise manner.

 Article 8 of the ECHR reads:

-This route is not always recommended as Judge at First-tier Tribunal may decide that the visit does not engage human rights and therefore there is no right of appeal in first place.
+This route is not always recommended as after paying the appeal fee and legal fees and waiting for a significant time, the Judge at First-tier Tribunal may decide that the refusal of visit visa did not engage human rights grounds and therefore there is no right of appeal in first place.
 The client may waste the time, money and energy by appealing the decision.
 However, when there is appeal rights available based on strong grounds of human rights violation, we will do our best to prepare a strong appeal case for you.

 Judicial Review could be a suitable option when there are no appeal rights available or the visit visa application is getting refused twice or more based on same unlawful / unfair reasons.